-Please note: Each Fourth Year Elective has its own specific grading assessment forms.
-Final grades possible are Honors, Pass, and Fail.
+Please note: Each fourth year elective has its own specific grading assessment forms.
+Possible final grades are honors, pass, and fail.
 Please refer to the syllabus for each elective for more information on the specific grading policy.

-Referral to Grading and Promotion
+>Referral to Grading and Promotions Committee

-A student will be referred to the GPC if they receive "Needs Improvement" in the same competency on three or more Clerkship final assessments or if they fail a Clerkship.
+A student will be referred to the GPC if s/he receives an assessment of "needs improvement" in the same competency on three or more final clerkship assessments or if s/he fails a clerkship.

-Progress of all students will be reviewed by the GPC twice per year in the context of all course work, student's professionalism, evidence of progressive improvement and personal circumstances.
+All student progress will be reviewed by the GPC twice per year, considering all coursework, professionalism level, evidence of progressive improvement, and personal circumstances.
 Performance in other blocks or clerkships will be taken into consideration by the GPC.

-For the Third Year:
+For the third year:

+If Then

-If Then Failure of one clerkship: a.
-Fail clinical component OR a.
-One month remediation in the fourth year b.
-Fail Professional component OR in that discipline without receiving elective c.
-Fail 2 attempts at the NBME OR credit OR d.
-Fail 2 attempts at the OSCE b.
+The student fails a clerkship a.
+Failing score on clinical component OR b.
+Failing score on professional component OR c.
+Failing score after two attempts at the NBME OR d.
+Failing score after two attempts at the OSCE a.
+One-month remediation in the fourth year in that discipline without receiving elective credit OR b.
 Repeat of third year OR c.
-Dismissal Failure of two clerkship (same definition as above) a.
-Remediation OR b.
-Repeat of year OR c.
-Dismissal Failure of the NBME in three different clerkships a.
-Remediation OR (on first attempt) b.
+Dismissal The student fails two clerkships (same definition as above) a.
+Remediation ORb.
+Repeat of year ORc.
+Dismissal The student fails the NBME in three different a.
+Remediation OR clerkships (on first attempt) b.
 Repeat of the third year OR c.
-Dismissal Failure of three clerkships a.
+Dismissal The student fails three clerkships a.
 Repeat of third year OR b.
-Dismissal Rating of "Needs Improvement" in the same a.
-Remediation OR competency on three or more Clerkship final b.
-Repeat of the third year OR assessments c.
+Dismissal The student receives an assessment of "needs a.
+Remediation OR improvement" in the same competency on three b.
+Repeat of the third year OR or more final clerkship assessments c.
 Dismissal

-^{} The remedial work will not be counted as elective time in satisfying the conditions for graduation.
+^{} Remedial work will not be counted as elective time in assessing satisfaction of the conditions for graduation.